postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

   (1 row)

-In order to populate this new table, we'll use the CreateTopoGeom function.
+In order to populate this new table, we'll use the `CreateTopoGeom <https://postgis.net/docs/CreateTopoGeom.html>`_ function.
+Instead of starting with geometries to form a new topogeometry, the CreateTopoGeom starts with existing topology elements which may be primitives or other topogeometries to define a new topogeometry.

 .. code-block:: sql